“Do it to Julia! Do it to Julia! Not me! Julia! I don’t care what you do to her. Tear her face off, strip her to the

-To me personally, the famed ‘shithole countries’ remark is a cringe-inducing disgrace becasue it reveals a shallow spirit who doesn’t remember his roots and doesn’t know gratitude.
+To me personally, the famed ‘shithole countries’ remark is a cringe-inducing disgrace because it reveals a shallow spirit who doesn’t remember his roots and doesn’t know gratitude.
 This extremely young country started with dirty (uninvited, and completely illegal) immigrants setting foot on the American shores, surviving the first hardships exclusively thanks to the kindness the locals, paying the locals back by murdering them and forcing them off their land, and then attributing the newly found riches exclusively to own hard work, forgetting the magical availability of a whole new continent to play with.
 And now that we are all washed up, no more dirty immigrants are welcome.
 There are only so many seats at the table.
 There is not enough food for us.

 Why such short memory?
 Ingratitude is a grave sin.

-Besides, our current economy seems to be functioning much like a holographic version of the Tinder app with a whiff of traditional feudalism and a drop of Sparta, where different psychological types get played against each other, and five and a half delusionally greedy people at the very top own almost everything—letting the rest of us, millionaires and paupers, go at each others’ throats for remaining fatty crumbs.
+Besides, our current economy seems to be functioning much like a holographic version of the Tinder app with a whiff of traditional feudalism and a drop of Sparta, where different psychological types get played against each other, and five and a half dellusionally greedy people at the very top own almost everything—letting the rest of us, millionaires and paupers, go at each others’ throats for remaining fatty crumbs.

 Trump’s remark exposed the old feeling that already exists.
 It has existed for a long time, and the only thing he did was say it.
 The desire of scapegoating the other is far more complex than any slogan, and it is the fear and the tiredness that make people beg, “It’s enough.
 Don’t do it to us, please.
 Do it to them instead.”

 On the subject of shitholes though, we can moralize all day but did it not expose our actual civilizational roots?
 Didn’t the land grab and the bloodbath served to the original people of this continent grow out of the idea of